Ed Chen

 May 2021 — Jan 2022

 Hired as a web engineer for Christie's International Real Estate editorial platform — serving UHNW clients ($5M–$80M property buyers) across NYC, London, Tokyo, Hong Kong, and Taipei.
 With no dedicated designer or product manager, the role expanded to cover design direction, UX decisions, and full-stack implementation across five global offices.
-The audience expects institutional-grade polish; the brand demands 250 years of earned restraint.
+The audience expects institutional-grade polish; the brand demands 260 years of earned restraint (Christie's was founded in 1766).

 • Redesigned the CIRE blog from scratch; +20% page views (GA, post-launch comparison Q4 2021 → Q1 2022, same content volume), 60% fewer database queries (47→18 per page) — performance matters when your audience judges credibility by load time